 At ONO, all products are manufactured in compliance with the prescribed procedures while checking quality at each stage of the manufacturing process according to the level of quality risk.
 For example, for quality testing conducted during the tablet manufacturing process, the methods and frequency of assessing the quality risks (weight, hardness, thickness, appearance, etc.) that lead directly to the tablet’s efficacy and safety are defined and documented for each item to ensure proper quality management throughout the manufacturing process.

-New employees assigned to a plant receive a two-month introductory training program comprising classroom lectures and on-site training to learn the basics of GMP.
-After that, they receive on-the-job training at their workplace.
-Upon completion of the on-the-job training, depending on their proficiency level, new employees are qualified as Level 2, which allows them to perform tasks under supervision of a skilled worker, or as Level 3, which allows them to perform tasks independently without supervision.
+New employees assigned to a plant attend lectures to learn the basics of GMP and the roles of each department, and then on-site training in manufacturing, quality testing, and quality assurance for approximately 2 months.
+Afterwards, they receive on-the-job training at the department to which they are actually assigned.
+Upon completion of the on-the-job training, depending on their proficiency level, new employees are qualified either as Level 2, which allows them to perform tasks under supervision of a skilled worker, or as Level 3, which allows them to perform tasks independently, without supervision.

 We establish an annual training plan for all plant employees.
 Based on the plan, we conduct training sessions on the relevant laws and regulations, such as the Pharmaceutical and Medical Device Act and the GMP ordinance, the internal rules necessary for manufacturing, and the procedures required for production and testing (hereinafter referred to as “GMP training”).
-This plan covers not only training at plants but also training conducted by the Corporate Regulatory Compliance Safety and Quality Assurance Division.
-In FY2019, we provided training on the importance of quality assurance and recording.
-Apart from the training mentioned above, when a standard operating procedure (SOP) is revised, we provide necessary training to the relevant staff members.
+This plan covers not only training at plants, but also training in cooperation with plants and training conducted by the Corporate Regulatory Compliance Safety and Quality Assurance Division.
+In FY2020, we provided training on Quality Culture and US Food and Drug Administration (FDA) inspections.
+Apart from the training mentioned above, when a standard operating procedure (SOP) is revised, we provide necessary additional training to the relevant staff members.